 One killed, two wounded as child opens fire at Finnish school

-Three children were wounded after another minor opened fire at a primary school near Finland’s capital Helsinki.
+School shooting in Finland kills one, injures two as child opens fire

+The 12-year-old shooter was arrested following the incident in the Helsinki suburb of Vantaa.

 A child has been killed and another two wounded after another minor opened fire at a primary school in Finland, according to authorities.